Belize Mayan Ruins: 6 Impressive sites to visit in 2021

 Belize’s first and most enduring inhabitants, the Maya, left a rich legacy of art, science and mathematics that continues to unfold and astound us.
-Much of this ancient knowledge was lost when Spanish conquistadors laid waste to the extensive Maya libraries and administrative centres, but, fortunately, the Maya recorded parts of their history and predictions in stone inscriptions that can be seen today in stelae and the remains of elaborate cities, buildings and temples that survived centuries of jungle encroachment.
+Much of this ancient knowledge was lost when Spanish conquistadors laid waste to the extensive Maya libraries and administrative centers, but, fortunately, the Maya recorded parts of their history and predictions in stone inscriptions that can be seen today in stelae and the remains of elaborate cities, buildings and temples that survived centuries of jungle encroachment.

 We have listed 6 of the most impressive Mayan Ruins found in Belize:

 Xunantunich Maya site is situated on the Western Highway across the river from the village of San Jose Succotz.
 It can be reached by ferry daily between 8 am and 5 pm.
 This site is less than one mile from some lovely rapids of the Mopan River and provides an impressive view of the entire river valley.
 Xunantunich is a Classic Period ceremonial center.
 The site core occupies only 300 square meters but the periphery covers several square kilometers.
 In Group A, Structure A-6 (El Castillo) rises 130 feet above plaza level making it one of the tallest buildings in Belize.